Setareh Law

 Receiving Compensation for Accident-Related TBIs

 TBIs are both physically and financially devastating.
+Diffuse axonal injuries (DAI) are a type of traumatic brain injury that occurs when the brain’s nerve fibers are damaged due to the rapid acceleration and deceleration of the head during a car accident.
 If your TBI resulted from an accident caused by a negligent party, you may be able to file a personal injury lawsuit to receive compensation for your damages.
-Some of the damages you may be able to recover include:
+Some of the damages you may be able to recover include the following:

 When you consult a skilled personal injury lawyer, they will look at the specifics surrounding your case and determine the best strategy for pursuing financial compensation.